 It took us about an hour to paddle across the lake, into a light headwind.

 Moeraki River (I/II) Lake Moeraki to the coast

 Keep an eye out for the tailrace canal on the true left, just below the bridge.
-This powers a micro hydro scheme which provides electricity for the Lake Moeraki Lodge.
+This powers a micro hydro scheme which provides electricity for the Lake Moeraki Lodge, it is a good detour paddling upstream from its base at the resurgence into the river.
 There are a few little bouncy rapids in this section, plus a few dead forest mazes to navigate (in slowly flowing water).
 The buildings marked on the map are whitebait huts, so its probably best to avoid the whitebait fishing season (01 September to 14 November)

 There’s plenty of room on the sand bar by the river mouth to land your packraft well clear of the huge swells coming off the Tasman Sea.
 It took us about 45 minutes for this section in very low flows.

 There is also a great place to pack up on river right to the far right of the sandbar on the grass away from the sand.